FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/pricingquantity.md

 The Pricing Quantity represents the volume of a given SKU associated with a [*resource*](#glossary:resource) or [*service*](#glossary:service) used or purchased, based on the [Pricing Unit](#pricingunit).
 Distinct from [Consumed Quantity](#consumedquantity) (complementary to [Consumed Unit](#consumedunit)), it focuses on pricing and cost, not *resource* and *service* consumption.

+The PricingQuantity column adheres to the following requirements:

-The PricingQuantity column MUST be present in a FOCUS dataset.
-This column MUST be of type Decimal and MUST conform to [Numeric Format](#numericformat) requirements.
-The value MAY be negative in cases where [ChargeClass](#chargeclass) is "Correction".
-This column MUST NOT be null when [ChargeClass](#chargeclass) is not "Correction" and [ChargeCategory](#chargecategory) is "Usage" or "Purchase", MUST be null when ChargeCategory is "Tax", and MAY be null for all other combinations of ChargeClass and ChargeCategory.
+* PricingQuantity column MUST be present in a FOCUS dataset.
+* PricingQuantity MUST be of type Decimal and MUST conform to [Numeric Format](#numericformat) requirements.
+* PricingQuantity MUST NOT be null when *ChargeClass* is not "Correction" and [ChargeCategory](#chargecategory) is "Usage" or "Purchase".

-PricingQuantity MUST be null when [ChargeCategory](#chargecategory) is "Usage" and [CommitmentDiscountStatus](#commitmentdiscountstatus) is "Unused".
+* PricingQuantity MUST be null when *ChargeCategory* is "Tax" or when *ChargeCategory* is "Usage" and [CommitmentDiscountStatus](#commitmentdiscountstatus) is "Unused".
+* PricingQuantity MAY be negative in cases where [ChargeClass](#chargeclass) is "Correction".
+* PricingQuantity MAY be null for all other combinations of *ChargeClass* and *ChargeCategory*.

-When unit prices are not null, multiplying PricingQuantity by a unit price MUST produce a result equal to the corresponding cost metric, except in cases of ChargeClass "Correction", which may address PricingQuantity or any cost discrepancies independently.
+* When unit prices are not null, multiplying PricingQuantity by a unit price MUST produce a result equal to the corresponding cost metric, except in cases of *ChargeClass* "Correction", which may address PricingQuantity or any cost discrepancies independently.

 ## Column ID